zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

          1. [Send] two [DNS Queries][DNS Query] with that name server name as query name to the parent name server, query type A and AAAA, respectively.
-         2. If the [DNS Response] has a delegation (referral) to a sub-zone of Child Zone, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
+         2. If the [DNS Response] is a [Referral] to a sub-zone of *Child Zone*, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
          3. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
          4. Update *AA Name Servers* with captured IP addresses, if any.